signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/4-regularization/linreg-regularization.md

 Passing in data
 ---------------

-For `lm()`, you passed in the entire data frame, including both target variable and predictors. `glmnet(features, target, ...)` and `cv.glmnet(features, target, ...)` expect a *scaled matrix of predictors* for `features` and a numeric vector for `target.
-The `scale()` function returns a matrix, so you can just call `scale()` on a data frame of predictors and pass that in as `features`.
+For [`lm()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/lm.html), you passed in the entire data frame, including both target variable and predictors. `glmnet(features, target, ...)` and `cv.glmnet(features, target, ...)` expect a *scaled matrix of predictors* for `features` and a numeric vector for `target`.
+Since [`scale()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/scale.html) returns a matrix, you can just call [`scale()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/scale.html) on a data frame of predictors and pass that in as `features`.

 Picking values of $\lambda$
 ---------------------------

-"Ordinarily", one might expect that, for every different value of $\lambda$ we want to try using with regularized linear regression, we would have to recompute the entire model from scratch.
+Ordinarily, one might expect that, for every different value of $\lambda$ we want to try using with regularized linear regression, we would have to recompute the entire model from scratch.
 However, the [`glmnet`](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html) package, through which we'll be using regularized linear regression, will automatically compute the regression coefficients for *a wide range of $\lambda$ values simultaneously.[^glmnet]

+[^glmnet]: "Due to highly efficient updates and techniques such as warm starts and active-set convergence, our algorithms can compute the solution path very fast."

-When you call `glmnet()` -- or, later, `cv.glmnet()` -- you'll get out an object, `fit`.
+When you call `glmnet()` -- or, later, `cv.glmnet()` -- you'll get out an object, which we'll call `fit`.
 (You should generally not be specifying *which* $\lambda$ values the algorithm should use at this point -- it'll try to determine that on its own.)
 By printing out `fit` in the console, you can see which values of $\lambda$ were used by `glmnet`.

 When you want to make predictions with this `fit` object, you'll have to specify *which* value of $\lambda$ to use -- instead of calling `predict(fit, new_data)`, you'll want to call `predict(fit, new_data, s=lambda)` for some particular $\lambda$ = `lambda`.
 Similarly, when extracting coefficients, you'll want to call `coef(fit, s=lambda)`.